joshydavid/joshydavid/README.md

 I have experience with full-stack development using a variety of programming languages and frameworks
 such as `TypeScript`, `Java`, `Python`, `React/Next.js`, `Node.js/Express.js` and `Spring Boot` 🔥

-I'm currently diving into secure software architecture and cryptography to deepen my understanding of how to protect systems from potential threats.
+I am currently diving into secure software architecture and cryptography to deepen my understanding of protecting systems from potential threats.
 I'm also picking up Swift to develop apps for iOS and visionOS  — feel free to reach out!

 🌐 portfolio @ https://joshuadavid.dev
 📫 contact @ cxang.2022@scis.smu.edu.sg